swapnilpawar974/SaheliDigitalStudio/README.md

 # Project Aim

-The Purpose of the "Saheli Digital Studio" project is to revolutionize the way photography studios interact with their<br>
+The Purpose of the "Saheli Digital Studio" project is to revolutionize the way photography studios<br>
-clients by levaraging modern technology.
-The primary goal is to stramline the reservation process for photo-shoot <br>
+interact with their clients by levaraging modern technology.
+The primary goal is to stramline the <br>
-sessions and offer a seamless experience for ordering customized products.
-By developing a intuitive online platform,<br>
+reservation process for photo-shoot sessions and offer a seamless experience for ordering customized<br>
-the platform aims to enhanace customer satisfaction, improve operational efficiency, and drive business growth for the<br> photography studio.<br>
+products.
+By developing a intuitive online platform, the platform aims to enhanace customer satisfaction,<br>
+improve operational efficiency, and drive business growth for thephotography studio.<br>

 # Azure Services Used